Back

 The coming apart of things is only one more reason why Vaginov's characters try collecting their way into permanence, or at least the mental refuge of a system.
 As depicted a century earlier in Pushkin's "The Bronze Horseman," St. Petersburg itself is more construct than reality and, as such, an affront to nature.
 When nature strikes back with a flood, Pushkin's everyman rages against the arrogance of human power, only to provoke--not an actual despot, but a statue.
 That is, the inanimate and the symbolic.
 Like Pushkin's poem--dating from a time of flood and political upheaval a century earlier, Satyr Chorus is also about power of symbols while the real world loses the coherence and balance that make it seem natural: streets change their names, soldiers come back from war with missing limbs, toppled statues rot on the ground, valuable possessions are sold off or stolen, and libraries are dismantled and recirculated by street vendors.
 Or, in a scene that could be straight out of the inflationary 1990's, former shoppers, driven to speculate or make some badly needed money, line up on the street to sell belongings.

 Corresponding to the tale of fragmentation is the form of Satyr Chorus.
-The book consists mainly of short chapters, with the narrative focus hopping from one character to another.
+The book consists mainly of short chapters, with the narrative hopping from one character to another, almost like a montage.
 Even within chapters, there are shifts of focus and abrupt swerves from outward reality to internal hallucination.
 The shifts and changing combinations lead to revisions, evoking an earlier semblance only to place it in a different light.
 In this experiment in the "juxtaposition of words," even the role of the author is fragmented--split between Vaginov himself and the so-called "author" who appears before, after and during the writing of the book.
 In one version, the author is a less than autobiographical mutation with three fingers, whose conception of writing is disputed by the unknown poet, and who throws his manuscript of a so-called "novel" into the fire.

 By the end of the novel, Teptyolkin has second thoughts about his earlier dream of bliss in the tower of culture.
 The author invites us to wonder: is the flaw with Teptyolkin's dream, or with Teptyolkin himself?
 To judge from the text, it would be more correct to fault a sentimentalizing of culture, instead of the culture itself.
-Likewise, there is something almost heroic in Teptyolkin's exile from the tower, coupled with his painstakingly affectionate discomfort in the micro-Peterhof laid out in the courtyard of his apartment block.
+Likewise, there is something almost heroic in Teptyolkin's exile from the tower, coupled with his painstakingly affectionate discomfort amid the micro-Petergof in the courtyard of his apartment block.
 In this transformation, it might be possible to see a betrayal of culture, one more example of "civilization" adapting.
 But Vaginov also describes the toll of adaptation and turns the failures of his characters--for all their overshadowing by the city's monumental expectations--into something new.

 If "burying" characters is an exorcism of sentimentality, Vaginov nonetheless shows affection for them and seems to share some of their enthusiasms, even when they're being ridiculed.
 What is buried in his characters and his city are the perishable pretensions that pass into and out of existence in "calendar time."
 What survives is something neither physically monumental nor entirely cut off from everyday life.
 In this there is a parallel with Mandelshtam's notion of classicism--not as something to be preserved by collectors, but as something to rediscover--an epiphany, a momentary flash of recognition that ripples through time.
 Nor is rediscovered classicism to be confused with the counterfeit precision of a simulacrum.
 Mandelshtam refers to the felicity of recognition--a face groped through blindness, or the kind of memory that emerges through forgetfulness: "So then, the poet has yet to be.
 We are free from the burden of remembrances.
 But, on the other hand, there are so many uncommon presentiments: Pushkin, Ovid, Homer.
 When a lover in a silent tangle of tender names suddenly remembers that this has happened before--the words and the hair and cock that crowed outside the window had crowed back in Ovid's Tristia--he is overcome with a profound joy of repetition, a head-spinning joy."
 Like the musical resolution of harmonic polarities in sonata form, this repetition corresponds to Mandelshtam's idea of harmony in his essay "Pushkin and Scriabin."
 The harmony to be arrived at is not merely an instance of repetition, but the cross-section through time, which Mandelshtam called the "crystallization of eternity."